alanryn/tako-developer-test/index.md

  {% comment %}  End of code to show "Contact Us" link when item is sold out {% endcomment %}
 {% endraw %}
 ```
 - The code creates an object variable to store key value pairs containing `variant.id` and `variant.available`.
-The js looops through the values and displays or hides the "Contact Us" link depending on the `variant.available` value
+The js looops through the values and displays or hides the "Contact Us" link depending on the `variant.available` value.

 - I then updated the `assets/app.js.liquid` file (line 552) to call the `variantAvailable` function when the variant changes:

 ```